jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 vagrant@precise32:~$
 ===============================================================================

 2.1.3.
-Download the Makahiki Source Code
+Check For Makahiki Source Code
 ===============================================================================
 The makahiki source code should show up in the /vagrant/ directory. vagrant@precise32:~$ cd /vagrant